 For instance, we realised that we could have more than just a single ‘division selector’ that determined the routing for an output, but that we could include an additional ‘division presets selector’ that overrides the four individual selectors and changes them all.
 The user can then use the individual selectors to adapt the preset to their liking.

-This is represented well in the graphics below:
+This is represented in the graphic below:

 A demo of Little Melody is below.